Static Import in java 5

-It was introduced to simplify the access of static variables and static members without using class names.
+Static import is a Java language feature introduced in version 5, code-named as tiger version.
+Its purpose is to simplify the access of static variables and members without using class names.

 import java.util.List

-Below is the example for normal import usage with accessing the member variables using a qualified class name.
+Below is an example of normal import usage accessing member variables using a qualified class name:

 public class ImportDemo {